JakeKallioniemi/shortest-path/docs/implementation_document.md

 The benchmark file assumes that the path is not cutting trough any wall cornerns, which means that the pruning in JPS works a bit differently from most online examples.

-Dijkstra's algorithm and A* require some preprocessing since both of them use adjacency lists as graph.
+Dijkstra's algorithm and A* require some preprocessing, since both of them use adjacency lists as graph.
 JPS just uses the raw grid.
-The preprocessing time isn't very significant since after every time the graph is build multiple searches are done, which is probably true for most real world scenarios as well.
+The preprocessing time isn't very significant, since after every time the graph is build multiple searches are done, which is probably true for most real world scenarios as well.

 ## Time and space complexity